VonHeikemen/devlog/content/web-development/homemade-observables.md

 Observables are a powerful thing, with a little bit of creativity you can turn anything you want into an observable.
 Really.
 A promise, an AJAX request, a DOM event, an array, a time interval and anything you can imagine can be a source of data that can be wrapped in an observable.

 They are a powerful abstraction.
-They can let you processs streams of data one chunk at a time.
+They can let you process streams of data one chunk at a time.
 Not only that, but also let you piece together solutions that can be compose by generic functions and custom functions specific to the problem at hand.

 Fair warning though.
 They are not the ultimate solution to every problem.
-You'll have to decide if the complexity of it is worth it.
+You'll have to decide if the complexity is worth it.
 Like in the exercise, we lose the simplicity of the _startTimer_ in order to gain some flexibility (that we could've achieve some other way).

 ## Sources
  * [Learning Observable By Building Observable](https://medium.com/@benlesh/learning-observable-by-building-observable-d5da57405d87)